 • Subject to a satisfactory interview, police check, and referees' reports.
+May be required to sit literacy, numeracy and IELTS assessments if you have been out of the NZ education system for more than 1 year.

 Bachelor of Engineering (Honours) (BE(Hons)) Rank Score - 260